promptfu/promptfu-gatsbyjs/content/blog/windows-subsystem-for-linux/index.md

 Thus, my journey begun... and here within this blog, I will detail my findings in hopes that it may bring another hope in a similar time of need.

-# Enabling Windows Subsystem for Linuix
+# Enabling Windows Subsystem for Linux

 ## Install the Windows Subsystem for Linux